Rules and Regulations Governing the Recruitment and Employment of Ugandan Migrant Workers Abroad, No. 62

-The objectives of the statutory regulations include promoting the rights of Ugandan migrant workers by securing the best possible terms and conditions of employment for them in countries which have labour and social laws and licensing and regulating private recruitment agencies, and through them, regulating the treatment of Ugandan migrant workers by foreign employers.
+The objectives of the statutory regulations include promoting the rights of Ugandan migrant workers by securing the best possible terms and conditions of employment for them.

 Activities, processes and steps involved:

-Over the past three decades, Uganda has seen a great number of its citizens migrating for employment in search of better prospects in both developed and developing countries.
-Recognizing the potential negative consequences of labour migration as well as the potential benefits the Ugandan government passed regulations to oversee the foreign employment process.
-In 2005, the Ugandan government passed the Rules and Regulations Governing the Recruitment and Employment of Ugandan Migrant Workers Abroad, Regulations No. 62, popularly known in Uganda as ¿Nkuba Kyeyo¿.
+In 2005, the Ugandan government passed the Rules and Regulations Governing the Recruitment and Employment of Ugandan Migrant Workers Abroad, Regulations No. 62, popularly known in Uganda as "Nkuba Kyeyo."
 The Ministry of Gender, Labour, and Social Development, through the External Employment Unit (EEU), is the lead agency responsible for implementing and enforcing the law.

-The regulations include a substantial section on licensing and regulation of private recruitment, intended to protect the rights of migrant workers.
-It specifies the qualifications for persons operating recruitment agencies, requirements to obtain a license, such as proof of financial capacity and the amount of minimum required capital, proof of marketing capability (experience and international connections), clearance of members of the Board of Directors, partners, and proprietor by government agencies.
-Applicants for a license are required to ensure that migrant workers are provided orientation on recruitment and terms and conditions of work; ensure that contracts of employment are in accordance with the standard employment contract and other laws, regulations and collective bargaining agreements; ensure that migrant workers examine their contracts before they sign them and receive copies; guarantee compliance with labour and social legislation of Uganda, of the country of employment, and international labour bodies such as the ILO.
+The regulations outline the requirements for establishing a recruitment agency (e.g., obtaining a license, proof of financial capacity; the amount of minimum required capital; proof of marketing capability etc.).
+License applicants are required to offer information sessions to migrant workers on recruitment and terms and conditions of work; ensure that contracts of employment are concordant with the standard employment contract and other laws, regulations and collective bargaining agreements; ensure that migrant workers examine their contracts before they sign them and receive copies; guarantee compliance with the legislations of Uganda, of the country of employment, and international labour bodies such as the ILO.

 Another significant requirement is that recruiters assume joint liability with the employer for all claims and liabilities that may arise in connection with the implementation of the employment contract, including wages, death and disability compensation, and repatriation.
 Licenses are valid for two years and can be renewed after a successful clearance from the Criminal Investigations Department, among other requirements.

-Before issuing a license, the External Employment Unit conducts an inspection of the premises and pertinent documents, as well as periodic inspections and inspections after receipt of complaints.
+Before issuing a license, the External Employment Unit conducts an inspection of the premises and pertinent documents, as well as periodic inspections and inspections when complaints are submitted.
 Violations are subject to penalties, including denial or loss of license.
 There are also rules on the advertisement of job vacancies and fees that may be charged to workers.
 The External Employment Unit must provide free legal service to victims of illegal recruitment.
 The Government may conduct surveillance on recruiters and may issue closure orders of their businesses and premises for noncompliance.

 A section on Placement by the Private Sector requires accreditation of foreign employers prior to their employment of Ugandans, with only licensed agencies being entitled to apply for their accreditation.
 Accreditation is normally valid for two years and may be revoked.
 Employers that have violated their contractual obligations to workers, violated rules and regulations on overseas employment, or committed grave misconduct are blacklisted and prohibited from employing Ugandan workers.
 Part III also requires the submission of recruitment orders for workers stating their wages and copies of their signed employment contracts.
 If recruitment agencies fail to deploy workers within 120 days after receipt of the recruitment order without valid reason, they may be fined or have their licenses cancelled or suspended.